 Very similar in design to the RSC, except FPFs have an extra inside flap that reinforces the structural integrity of the box.
 This design is best for tall or long items such as a wooden sculpted Statue of Liberty, a skyscraper model, or a baseball bat.

 In a class all by itself, the OPF is a great box for slim to flat items such as picture frames, prints, books, and jump ropes.
 The OPF flaps each fold around the product and meets on the backside of the box, creating a very clean front panel with no seams.
 The OPF looks great when printed.
 Several variations can make these boxes very quick to pack.
 For example, we have developed a wrap-around OPF that allows you to wrap the product versus folding over each of the four sides.
 The OPF is a great way to quickly package large volumes of the right product.

 Scored pad dividers can separate two or more products within your box and provide more visibility, attention, and protection to each piece.
 Imagine shipping a t-shirt and a rolled print in a single box.
 Without a divider, the t-shirt will move around and likely damage the print.
 With a divider, the t-shirt can arrive looking sharp - still folded with the print showing immediately.
 The print – contained in its cozy corner - arrives with no damage from the t-shirt.

 Ideal for transporting plants, cans, bottles and more!

 What are flutes?

-A corrugated sheet has two parts, the linerboard (the flat, outer covering) and the “flute” (the s-shaped, wavy paper between linerboard).
-The flute is what enables corrugated sheets to resist bending and allows the sheets and the boxes they are made from, to withstand pressure.
+A corrugated sheet has two parts: the linerboard (the flat, outer covering) and the flute (the s-shaped, wavy paper between the linerboard).
+The flute enables corrugated sheets to resist bending and allows the sheets and the boxes made from them to withstand pressure.

 The following chart describes the most common types of flutes used in shipping: